Madhav-Somanath/ImageClassifier-UdacityDLProject/README.md

 # Image-Classifier using TensorFlow on "Oxford of 102 flower" Dataset
-Image classifier using tensorflow transferlearning, Machine Learning Nanodegree, Udacity
+Image classifier using tensorflow transferlearning, Introduction to Machine learning using Tensorflow Nanodegree, Udacity

-In this project, I trained an image classifier to recognize different species of flowers.
-I trained this classifier, then exported it for use in my application.
-I used this dataset from Oxford of 102 flower categories.
+This project includes training an image classifier to recognize different species of flowers.
+This classifier is then exported it for use in a cli application.
+Dataset is taken from : https://www.robots.ox.ac.uk/~vgg/data/flowers/102/
 <img src='assets/Flowers.png' width=500px>

 The project is broken down into multiple steps:

-Loading the image dataset and create a pipeline.
+1. Loading the image dataset and create a pipeline.
-Building and Training an image classifier on this dataset.
+2. Building and Training an image classifier on this dataset.
-Using the trained model to perform inference on flower images.
+3. Using the trained model to perform inference on flower images.

 <br>
 Note: Dataset needs to be downloaded locally to run model.